PlutoLang/plutolang.github.io/docs/Runtime Environment/Library Reference/Crypto.md

 3. `aadata` — Authenticated data.
 4. `key` — Must have a length of 16, 24 or 32 for 128-, 192-, or 256-bit AES, respectively.
 5. `iv` — Must have a length of 16.
-6. `tag` — The authentication tag from the encrypt procedure.
+6. `tag` — The authentication tag produced by the "encrypt" procedure.

 Returns the decrypted data on success.
 Throws an error if authentication or unpadding failed.